Choose your language

 1. Start creating a PaperCut print queue

-Start creating either a Direct or Find-Me print queue .
+Start creating either a Direct print queue or Find-Me print queue.
+For an explanation of each, see Direct print queues vs Find-Me print queues .

 1. In the admin console left menu, click Print Queues.
-The Print Queues page displays the default PaperCut Printer (Find-Me print queue) and any other print queues created previously.
+The Print Queues page displays the default, built-in PaperCut Printer (Find-Me print queue) and any other print queues created previously.

 2. Click Create print queue.
 The New print queue panel is displayed.